-- o aims to shed light into the black box of the retirement insurance system; - quantifies the enormous financial cliff of medical insurance facing new retirees; - tracks the support level by the university over time, from full coverage to a merely nominal support; - discusses the implications of disincentives to retirement for the self-renewal of the university and for junior faculty; - analyzes structural problems in the new system instituted in 2022, in particular the exclusivity granted to one company as the only way to receive the remaining support; - observes the inequity in support to future retirees over that extended to most current ones; - looks at the impact, in particular, on those retirees who depend on expensive drugs; - compares the support level extended by Columbia to the much higher ones at peer institutions; - identifies an existing funding source, the Columbia University Retiree Medical and Life Insurance Trust, which currently holds about \$260 million; - examines how this Trust Fund has under-supported the 82% of Columbia employees who are Officers, and who receive only 3% of Trust disbursements
+- o aims to shed light into the black box of the retirement insurance system; - quantifies the enormous financial cliff of medical insurance facing new retirees; - tracks the support level by the university over time, from full coverage to a merely nominal support; - discusses the implications of disincentives to retirement for the self-renewal of the university and for junior faculty; - o analyzes structural problems in the new system instituted in 2022, in particular the exclusivity granted to one company as the only way to receive the remaining support; - observes the inequity in support to future retirees over that extended to most current ones; - looks at the impact, in particular, on those retirees who depend on expensive drugs; - compares the support level extended by Columbia to the much higher ones at peer institutions; - identifies an existing funding source, the Columbia University Retiree Medical and Life Insurance Trust, which currently holds about \$260 million; - examines how this Trust Fund has under-supported the 82% of Columbia employees who are Officers, and who receive only 3% of Trust disbursements;

-- o reviews the financial management of the Trust Fund; - o provides three alternative plans as options for improvements; - o invites a mutually respectful and cooperative effort to develop a system that serves the Columbia community. - 1.
-Since 1994, when mandatory retirement at universities was abolished by legislation, the average retirement age at Columbia has risen considerably.
+- reviews the financial management of the Trust Fund; - o provides three alternative plans as options for improvements; - o invites a mutually respectful and cooperative effort to develop a system that serves the Columbia community. - 1.
+Since 1994, when mandatory retirement at universities was abolished by legislation, the average retirement age at Columbia has risen considerably, partly due to financial disincentives, including those of medical coverage.
 A decade ago, a Provost's Working Group on Retirement found that at Columbia, retirement was frequently characterized as a "cliff rather than as a normal life course transition."
-And a national survey of HR officers found that "The second most cited barrier to retirement is employee anxiety about post-retirement health care, with 50% of the private university HR officers noting it as of great concern, perhaps with justification."
+And a national survey of HR officers found that "The second most cited barrier to retirement is employee anxiety about post-retirement health care..."

-To counteract the graying of its researchers and teachers, Columbia instituted several incentives for voluntary retirement such as buy-out plans.
+To counteract the graying of its researchers and teachers, Columbia instituted several incentives for voluntary retirement, such as buy-out plans.
 But when it comes to medical benefits the opposite was done.
 This has created a disincentive to take emeritus status, with active officers postponing retirement to maintain their benefits.
-And that means a slower turnover, fewer vacancies, less opportunity for younger people to move up, and fewer young mentors for doctoral students.
+The consequence has been slower turnover, fewer vacancies, less opportunity for younger people to move up, and fewer young mentors for doctoral students.
 It impairs the University's essential need for self-renewal.